wanja-susan/Marketing-Campaign/README.md

 While developing the Marketing Campaign Analysis dashboard, several challenges were encountered:

 ### 1. Simulated Data Limitations
-Since the project is based on mock data, certain real-world nuances—such as seasonality, user churn, or campaign fatigue—could not be fully modeled.
+Since the project is based on mock data, certain real-world nuances—such as seasonality, user churn, or campaign fatigue, could not be fully modeled.
 This limited the ability to test long-term strategies or predict actual customer behavior with complete accuracy.

 ### 2. Balancing Simplicity with Depth
 Designing a dashboard that is both beginner-friendly and analytically rich required iterative refinement.
 Key trade-offs included: